-Vulnerability Assessment as the name suggests is the process of recognizing, analyzing and ranking vulnerabilities in computers and other related systems to equip the IT personnel and management team with adequate knowledge about prevailing threats in the environment.
+Vulnerability Assessment Definition: The name suggests is the process of recognizing, analyzing, and ranking vulnerabilities in computers and other related systems to equip the IT personnel and management team with adequate knowledge about prevailing threats in the environment.
 With the appropriate information at hand, the risk factors can rightly be understood, and the required measures can be defined competently without any delay.
 Vulnerability Assessment is not specific to one industry and can be applied in all industries ranging from IT systems to Energy and other utility systems.

 The Importance Of Vulnerability Assessment